microsoft/amelabs/README.md

 ## 🎯 Repository Overview

-This repository contains multiple independent lab environments, each focusing on different aspects of Azure monitoring and observability.
+This repository contains independent lab environments, each focusing on different aspects of Azure monitoring and observability.
 The labs are optimized for **Azure Cloud Shell** execution to avoid local dependencies and are limited to specific Azure regions to ensure SKU availability and capacity constraints are met.

 | Lab | Focus Area | Deployment Time | Difficulty |
 |-----|------------|----------------|------------|